jadecobra/python_tdd_exercises/source/index.rst

 My recommendation is to

 * start with :doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` because it is required by every chapter
-* type out the code portions as you go through each chapter - do not copy and paste
+* type out the code portions as you go through any chapter - do not copy and paste
 * repeat a chapter you like until you can do it from memory
 * try recreating the tests from memory or write new tests for a concept you are working on
 * try to write the solutions using only the tests for a chapter from the :ref:`tests and solutions` sections